What Do Maryland Home Inspectors Check?

 If the house is located in one of those areas in Maryland where there’s known to be elevated levels of radon, because let’s face it, there are pockets of radon throughout Maryland, make sure the home inspector leaves radon monitoring equipment in the house.
 Radon is a leading cause of lung cancer, so it’s advisable to have the radon levels checked to make sure it’s safe.

 What are some other things you should expect a home inspector to inspect?
 Windows…to make sure they open and close.
 The foundation…to make sure it’s structurally sound.
 The roof… to make sure it’s in good repair, and to have an idea of how long it will last.
 Other types of heating and cooling systems… to make sure they work properly.
 Decks…to make sure they are also structurally sound.
 The plumbing…to make sure there are no leaks.
 The electric panel box… to make sure there is no electrical hazard.
+The smoke detectors…to make sure they comply with Maryland law.

 Every home inspector inspects differently.
 Different home inspectors use different tools and equipment.
 Some home inspectors are more thorough and detailed than others.
 Some check everything, others only check certain items.
 The bottom line?
 Ask questions before hiring a home inspector.
 Interview several home inspectors to learn exactly what items they inspect, and ask what they charge.